Smart Reply

 Each model has an allowlist associated with it, which is automatically created when you create a conversation model.
 The allowlist contains all responses, generated from your conversation dataset(s), that can be surfaced to a human agent at runtime.
 This section describes allowlist creation and management.
 You can also perform these actions using the Agent Assist Console if you would prefer not to call the API directly.

-Call the export method on the Document resource to export the document to a .csv file in a Cloud Storage bucket.
+Call the export method on the Document resource to export the document to a CSV file in a Cloud Storage bucket.
 The smart_messaging_partial_update field is optional but affects how you will be able to update this allowlist in the future.
-If set to true, the exported .csv file will include a column that contains a unique ID for each message.
+If set to true, the exported CSV file will include a column that contains a unique ID for each message.
 You can use the message ID to only update specified messages instead of the entire document.
-If smart_messaging_partial_update is set to false or not set, the extra column will not appear in the file and any updates to the allowlist will require an update to the entire document.
+If smart_messaging_partial_update is set to false or not set, the extra column won't appear in the file, and any updates to the allowlist will require an update to the entire document.

 Required field:

-• gcsDestination: Your the path to your desired Cloud Storage bucket.
+• The gcsDestination path goes to your Cloud Storage bucket.

 The response is a long-running operation, which you can poll to check for completion.
-Once completed, the .csv file you provided in the request is populated with response candidates.
+Afterward, the CSV file you provided in the request is populated with response candidates.

 Review the allowlist

 The generated allowlist contains responses that were automatically generated by Smart Reply based on your conversation data.
 You can now review and update those responses as needed.
-Download the .csv file from your GCS bucket, edit it to suit your needs, and upload the file back to the Cloud Storage bucket.
+Download the CSV file from your Cloud Storage bucket, edit it to suit your needs, and upload the file back to the Cloud Storage bucket.
 Only responses on the allowlist can be surfaced to human agents.

-If you edit any responses we recommend that you edit only for spelling and grammar, and do not change the meaning of the message.
+If you edit any responses we recommend that you edit only for spelling and grammar, and don't change the meaning of the message.
 The more the edited text deviates from the meaning in the model, the less likely that message is to be surfaced.

 You also can create new messages if needed.
 Similarly to edited messages, created messages are less likely to be surfaced during runtime.